willyspinner/keg/README.md

 ## Sprint backlog

 ### TODO
--  create feature to delete and add attributes from accompanying section (not high priority though)
 - create edge explorer (shows cards of adjacent nodes by edge predicate) - when clicked on, you can explore in graph.

 ### Doing
-- make edges customizable and configurable.
+-  create feature to delete and add attributes from accompanying section

 ### Done